 Watch our video below for 7 tips to make your emails better!

 8 Best Email Subject Lines for Sales

 Sales are tricky because you want to strike the perfect balance between relatability and selling.
 You also don’t want to mislead, which is EXTREMELY easy in sales emails.

 GovX uses an email subject line that hints toward a “free” knife… but it’s actually just a discount.
 Bummer!

-According to Convince & Convert, 69% of people who report emails as spam send those reports based on the subject line alone.
+Many people who report emails as spam send those reports based on the subject line alone.
 Here are great examples to nail your sales subject line:

 - “You Have Two Choices.”
 Everyone loves to play games, and everyone likes to have options.
 In this case, this subject line draws people in and sets them up to expect some sort of choice.
 This is a great subject line for sales, as choices influence people to take action.

 - “Why You Can’t [insert problem here]” Why you can’t lose weight.
 Why you can’t sleep at night.
 Why you can’t feel happy at work.
 Find a common problem and offer reasons (and hopefully your solution!).